 Michael Nagle for The New York Times On Aug.
 1, shortly after 7 a.m., a group of people on Wall Street — who seemed to be going about their regular workdays — began removing their clothes as part of a project by the artist Zefrey Throwell.
-The performance, "Ocularpation: Wall Street," was intended as a social commentary on the state of the economy and the need for more transparency on Wall Street.
+What’s Worth More: Kodak’s Patents, or Its People?
+By Ben Popper 8/19/11 9:52am Share this: Quick, to the patent office!

 That’s why yesterday’s news that HP was shutting down its webOS hardware development should have been welcomed by the company’s Personal Systems Group, a source familiar with the matter has told The Next Web.
+Update below.
 Instead, the announcement was handled poorly, producing confusion about the future of webOS that may hurt its chances to survive.

 HP made the announcement that it was ceasing to make webOS hardware, but neglected to get a hardware licensing deal in place before doing so.
-This seemed to drive home the point that webOS was dead in the water, when in fact it is very much alive and was never the issue.
+HP tested webOS on an iPad.
+It ran over twice as fast. - TNW Apple.
 HP’s WebOS team almost certainly had an idea that the company’s new tablet, the TouchPad, had very little chance of challenging Apple’s dominance in the tablet market, as the company’s webOS operating system was running “over twice as fast” on its rival’s iPad 2 tablet, a source close to the subject revealed to The Next Web.
-Update below.